-In the combined sample across all years and seasons, the variables that were significantly related to caribou density in the NPRA survey area varied by season (Table 11, Appendix S).
-During winter, caribou density was lower near the proposed road alignment and in the eastern portion than in the western portion of the survey area.
-During spring migration, caribou density decreased with distance to the coast and was lower in the eastern portion of the survey area.
-During postcalving, density was higher near the creeks and decreased inland from the coast and from west to east.
-During the mosquito season, caribou density was higher near creeks, near the proposed road, near the coast and in the western portion of the survey area.
-During the oestrid-fly season, density was higher near the creeks and was lower in areas with higher vegetative biomass and in the eastern portion of the survey.
+In the combined sample across all years and seasons, different variables were significantly related to caribou density in the NPRA survey area among seasons (Table 11, Appendix V).
+During winter, caribou density was lower in the eastern portion than in the western portion of the survey area.
+During spring migration, caribou density decreased with increasing distance from the coast and was lower in the eastern portion of the survey area.
+During postcalving, density was higher near the creeks and in areas with higher NDVI peak and decreased inland from the coast and from west to east.
+During the mosquito season, caribou density was higher near creeks, near the coast and in the western portion of the survey area.
+During the oestrid-fly season, density was higher near the creeks.
 In late summer, density was higher near the creeks, near the coast, and in the west and was lower in areas with higher biomass values and higher proportions of tussock tundra.
 During fall migration, caribou density was higher in the western portions than in the eastern portions of the survey area.